erikedin/Behavior.jl/docs/TUTORIAL.md

 You now have a brand new package in `~/.julia/dev/CoffeeMachine`.

 # Step 2: Add some code
-Open the file `~/.julia/dev/CoffeeMachine/src/CoffeeMachine.jl` add code so that the `CoffeeMachine` module looks like this (you can remove the default `greet` function):
+Open the file `~/.julia/dev/CoffeeMachine/src/CoffeeMachine.jl` and add code so that the `CoffeeMachine` module looks like this (you can remove the default `greet` function):
 ```julia
 module CoffeeMachine